The Handbook of Tennessee Boating Laws and Responsibilities

 These vests are geared for rough or remote waters where rescue may take awhile.
 They provide the most buoyancy, are excellent for flotation, and will turn most unconscious persons face up in the water.

 These vests are good for calm waters when quick rescue is likely.
-They may not turn some unconscious wearers face up in the water.
+They will turn some unconscious wearers face up in the water.

 These vests or full-sleeved jackets are good for calm waters when quick rescue is likely.
 They are not recommended for rough waters since they will not turn most unconscious persons face up.

 These cushions and ring buoys are designed to be thrown to someone in trouble.
-Since a Type IV is not designed to be worn, it is neither for rough waters nor for persons who are unable to hold onto it.
+Because a throwable device is not designed to be worn, it is neither for rough waters nor for persons who are unable to hold onto it.

 Note: Some wearable and throwable PFDs may still be labeled as a Type I, II, III, IV, or V.